PRO-2684/castwright/README.md

 Multi- line command
 ```

-In addition, castwright provides various commands for customizing the produced asciicast, like typing speed or title.
+In addition, castwright provides various instructions for customizing the produced asciicast, like typing speed or title.
 See [`REFERENCE.md`](./REFERENCE.md) for a detailed reference, or example castwright scripts under the [`tests`](./tests/) directory.

 ## TODO